hinrikur/MLT201F-xml2ipsd/Readme.md

 The script `locateWord.py` (found in __/xml2ipsd/scripts__) takes in raw `.xml` data from any subdirectory of RMH and returns only sentences that contain specific words.

+The script must be run from inside the __/xml2ipsd/__ directory.
 The words can either be based on a text file, e.g. the `dat_acc_sagnir.txt` provided in the repo, or typed into the command line if looking for a single word.
-The script also requires an arbitrary name of the requested output folder.
-The format is `python(3) <word origin> <output>` .
+The script also requires the name of your input folder an arbitrary name of the requested output folder.
+The input data (a subcorpus of the RMH corpus) should by default be located in the same directory as your __/xml2ipsd/__. ___Otherwize you must edit the script with the correct location.___

+The format is `python(3) ./scripts/locateWord.py <word origin> <input folder> <output>` .

 Example if looking for specific word:

-* `python3 gefa match_sentences_gefa`
+* `python3 ./scripts/locateWord.py gefa rmh_morgunbladid match_sentences_gefa`

 Example if looking for words in a file:

-* `python3 dat_acc_sagnir.txt match_sentences`
+* `python3 ./scripts/locateWord.py dat_acc_sagnir.txt rmh_morgunbladid match_sentences`

 The texts are returned in a `.lemmatized` format, with one token per line with the format "*token POS-tag lemma*".

-___As of 24/04/2019 the script might not work out of the box due to absolute path issues, however this is being worked on.___

 ## Parsing `.lemmatized` corpora